mpaperno/DSEP4TP/README.md

 ### Updates

-Unless noted otherwise in the notes of a particular release version, it is OK to just re-install a newer version of the plugin "on top of" a previous version without uninstalling the old version first.
+Unless stated otherwise in the notes of a particular release version, it is OK to just re-install a newer version of the plugin "on top of" a previous version without uninstalling the old version first.
 Either way is OK, just keep in mind that uninstalling the plugin via Touch Portal will also remove any current log files as well.